The Fishermen of Ine

 As part of a community-led program of marine ecotourism that is successfully bringing new life to the fishing village of Ine while preserving the integrity of its traditions, the fishermen of Ine have opened their unique funaya boathouse-residences to guests so that they can experience the camaraderie, delicious seafood, and beautiful marine world that the fishermen have enjoyed for centuries.

 Sato-umi is an expression used in Japan to describe the concept of a coastal community that exists in harmony with the sea.
 It means that the local way of life and environment have been shaped by both man and nature over time to support a mutually beneficial existence.
 Sato-umi is meant to be an evocative expression, and it also implies a place of natural beauty, timeless traditions, and a conscious effort by the community to preserve its unique way of life.
-The picturesque fishing village of Ine, which is spectacularly located on a bay of the Sea of Japan along the Tango Peninsula on the west coast of Kyoto prefecture, has this kind of symbiotic relationship with the sea.
+The picturesque fishing village of Ine, which is spectacularly located on a bay of the Sea of Japan along the Tango Peninsula on the north coast of Kyoto prefecture, has this kind of symbiotic relationship with the sea.
 In fact, it is hard to think of any other coastal village in Japan that is more intimately, beautifully, and sustainably connected with the ocean or one where the fishermen have worked together so successfully over time to achieve this.

 A new, young generation of Ine's fisher families are continuing this tradition.
 They have opened up the village to visitors for the first time in its history and are implementing a community-coordinated program of marine ecotourism.
 There are boat tours of the bay, customized fishing trips, and morning excursions to the village’s informal beach market at the center of the village called the hamauri, where the fishermen’s daily catch is delivered.
 Wadatsumi, a sleek, yet causal, new sea-to-table restaurant offers sushi sets of freshly-caught fish for lunch and elaborate kaiseki course meals at dinner.